gene-git/blog/dual-root.rst

 boot, where both root disks should be offered.

 I should point out, this is something that is easy to add to any existing machine that can provide the disk space.
+And the alternate disk can be any size as long as there is enough space to do the job.

 The downtime is only long enough to add an SSD or hard drive, the rest is done while computer is up and running normally.

 The assumed starting point is a working linux computer using systemd-boot.
 We use Archlinux